Mrs Laura Gill

-An interest in research methodology both quantitative and qualitative with a special interest in mixed methods research.
-This interest has been built up from work experience gained, and also from academic interest as part of BA (Hons) Childhood and Youth Studies.
-I have completed MSc Social Research at the University of Plymouth, and have expanded both my practical experience and theoretical knowledge through this course.
+An interest in mixed methods research methodology, built up from work experience gained, and also from academic interest as part of BA (Hons) Childhood and Youth Studies and MSc Social Research.
+Having worked at the University of Plymouth for 23 years, and within the research team for over 12 years, I have expanded both my practical experience and theoretical knowledge.

 Key publications are highlightedJournals

 Taylor C, Gill L, Gibson A, Byng R, Quinn C (2018) Engaging ‘Seldom Heard’ Groups in Research and Intervention Development: Offender Mental Health, Health Expectations, 2018:1-7

 Baker E, Gwernan-Jones RC, Britten N, Cox M, McCabe C, Retzer A, Gill L, Plappert H, Reilly S, Pinfold V, Gask L, Byng R, Birchwood M (2019) Refining a model of collaborative care for people with a diagnosis of bipolar, schizophrenia or other psychoses in England: a qualitative formative evaluation, BMC Psychiatry, 2019:19:7